MarkPreschern/CS4500-Project/Fish/Remote/README.md

 - [x] Handle case where two players give the same name
 - [x] Add README to Runnables Task
 - [x] Fix that server sign up rounds works according to specification, need to deal with not enough players
+- [x] abstract out code in run method of server
+- [x] abstract out code in run method of client